+For example, if you want to encourage prospecting, you might offer $100 to every rep who gives more than 10 demos in a week.
 This ensures reps are being rewarded for the right work.
 It also makes them more efficient in pushing the business toward meeting the right goals.

 Your salespeople should be turning a profit within six months to a year of their hire date.
 If they’re not, it might be time to replace them or invest in training.

 6. Ignoring Role Pollution